henryhxu/CSCI3150/assignment/assign1/Assignment1_documentation.md

-## 3. Submission Content
+## 3. Submission and Grade Posting

 You only need to submit your revised `simple-execute.c`, which will be compiled with the same `Makefile` provided in `Assign1.zip` and tested with several test cases.
 Please make sure all your codes are resided in `simple-execute.c`.

+How to use Github Classroom.

+Grade posting done in Github classroom PR.

 ## 4. Other Notes

 - We will compile, run and grade your program with Ubuntu 18.04.6 and gcc 7.5.0.
 Please make sure your program sources are compatible with the corresponding version of Ubuntu and gcc.
 Otherwise, 0 marks will be given.

-- Note that we can only grade what you submit in the submission method to be announced soon.
+- Note that we can only grade what you submit in the repo created by Github Classroom after acceptance of assignment one.
 Late submission will be graded based on the submission time and our late submission policy.
 Please find related policies on the [course website](https://github.com/henryhxu/CSCI3150).

 - Several new test cases will be utilized when grading.
 Test cases in `README.txt` are provided for validation.